8 key battleground states of the presidential election: What to expect and when to expect it

 Election Day is here, and Americans across the country are readying for the final clash in a bruising campaign war.
-We’ve reached the end of the stump trail and we’re prepared to declare a victor.
-But of course—it’s not over ’til it’s over.
+We’ve reached the end of the stump trail and we’re prepared to declare a victor, with citizens on pace to cast a record number of ballots this year.
+But of course, it’s not over ’til it’s over.

-And when will it be over?
+And, when will it be over?

 According to political analysts, the presidential election will likely be decided by a few key races in battleground states.
 Among the most critical are Arizona, Florida, Georgia, Michigan, Minnesota, North Carolina, Pennsylvania, and Wisconsin, which together account for 127 of the 270 electoral votes needed to secure the victory.
 While there are multiple paths to a win for either Trump or Biden, taking any of these swing states would be a major step in the right direction.